WELCOME TO THE REPRESENTATIONS OF

 EARLY EXPERIENCES LAB!

-The Representations of Early Experiences Lab (REEL) is a research group based in the Department of Psychology at New York University – Abu Dhabi.
+The Representations of Early Experiences Lab (REEL) is a research group based in the Department of Psychology in the Division of Science at New York University – Abu Dhabi.
 Our lab primarily focuses on the developmental and cognitive mechanisms that account for the enduring effects of early experience across the lifespan.

 Latest Projects & Collaborations

 A prospective longitudinal study examines attachment representations and factors relating to deciding to have a child in the transition to parenthood.
 Expecting parents have been recruited in urban Nanjing.
 Data collection is ongoing.

 A 10-year longitudinal study of child development in Urban China lead by an interdisciplinary group of researchers across the three NYU global sites (New York, Abu Dhabi, and Shanghai).
 Our lab is currently examining the development of secure attachment in middle childhood, including the influences of early care giving, peer relationships, and teachers.